-This category is open to camerawork for documentaries and long form programming.
-It is intended for those who actually record on film or videotape events, interviews, and other visuals which comprise a program or story.
+This category is open to camerawork for documentaries.
+It is intended for those who actually record on film or videotape events, interviews, and other visuals which comprise a documentary.
 The cinematographer is the person actually operating and guiding the camera, whether working independently or under the direction of a producer or director.
-Short documentaries should also submit to this category.
-Note that submission video in all craft categories is limited to 20 minutes of excerpts from the program or report under consideration.
+Both short and feature length documentaries should submit to this category.
+Submission video in this and all craft categories is limited to 20 minutes of excerpts from the program or report under consideration.

-34. Editing -News
+42. Outstanding Editing: News

 This category is open to editing for news coverage, and may include reports from newscasts and news magazines, as well as live coverage and special reports.
 Editors are those individuals responsible for editing digital media, videotape and film to produce a finished story or program.
-Documentaries-including documentaries produced by news organizations or on current affairs topics-and-long form programming must be submitted to category 35.
-Note that submission video in all craft categories is limited to 20 minutes of excerpts from the program or report under consideration.
+Editing for documentaries must be submitted to category 43.
+Submission video in this and all craft categories is limited to 20 minutes of excerpts from the program or report under consideration.